KogenNobori/CNN-medical-image-classification/README.md

 Brain tumors ...
 Glioma, Meningioma, Pituitary tumor, no tumor;
 Retinal OCT &nbsp;... normal, CNV, DME, drusen

-Each project achieved **76-86%** accuracy depending on the number of epochs:
+Each trial achieved **76-86%** accuracy in the testing data depending on the number of epochs in the learning process:

 ex) (task) &nbsp; ... (accuracy), (number of classes), (number of epochs)
 Pneumonia　&nbsp;...
 80.77%, 2 classes, 10 epochs